-The Best Ways to Explore Downtown Durham’s Social District
+The Best Ways to Explore Durham’s Social Districts

 4 minutes

-Bring friends and family to responsibly enjoy more of Durham
+Bring friends and family to responsibly enjoy more of Durham's bars, restaurants and things to do with cocktails, beer and wine served to-go.

-Downtown Durham’s latest attraction is, well, all of it.
-Durham’s social district, “The Bullpen,” invites Durhamites and visitors to enjoy alcoholic beverages served to-go at participating businesses while walking outside and taking in all the district has to offer.
+Downtown Durham’s biggest (literally) attraction is, well, all of it.
+Durham’s social district, “The Bullpen,” invites Durhamites and visitors to enjoy alcoholic beverages served to-go at participating businesses while walking outside, enjoying a picnic, an outdoor concert or performance or doing a little shopping at retail businesses allowing open containers.

 Before you head downtown, we’ve got the details on how to make the most of The Bullpen.
 For more specific information and a comprehensive list of participating businesses, visit the official Social District Guide from Downtown Durham, Inc. (DDI).